 1 Introduction

-Annex 1 to this Recommendation describes a method of developing criteria for protecting mainly long-haul analogue FS systems.
-However, currently most FS systems employ digital modulation.
-Many basic elements described in Annex 1 are applicable to the method of developing criteria for protecting these FS systems.
-This Annex presents additional information that is necessary for assessing the interference into such FS systems.
+This Annex presents additional information that is necessary for assessing the interference into such FS systems employing digital modulation.

 The methodology provides statistics for both the interference-to-noise ratio (I/N) values of individual stations and the fractional degradation of performance (FDP) values of routes.
 The methodology employed for assessing the route FDP as described in Section 3 is only valid when the I/N of a receiver station of that route is not so large as to drive the receiver into a non-linear range.
 The user is therefore encouraged to assess the I/N per receiver statistics, as described in Section 2, before assessing the FDP statistics on a multihop basis, as described in Section 3.